lcrodrigues0/polka-halfsiphash/article/tcc1.typ

   = Future Work

   - Rotating key for switches for detecting replay attacks (holy shit this is hard)
-  - Include (entrance or exit) port in hash
+  - Include entrance port in checksum

   #bibliography("bib.yml")